Doctors in Washington, Dc, DC

 The provider mix in Washington, Dc is weighted toward Other Technician (2 clinicians, followed by Psychosomatic Medicine Physician with 2 and Student in an Organized Health Care Education/Training Program with 1).
 That distribution reflects how NPPES records specialty: providers self-select a primary taxonomy code, so a family physician who also practices geriatrics will show up under whichever NUCC code they registered first.
 Relative to District of Columbia's population, Washington, Dc reports roughly 2.7 providers per 100,000 residents using the state-level denominator, which is a rough proxy rather than a precise access-to-care measurement; the true catchment area of any {cityName} clinician extends beyond the municipal boundary.

-For Washington, Dc patients, this directory is most useful as a starting shortlist, searching by specialty narrows the 690-taxonomy roster to clinicians with the relevant training, and each provider page links to NPI, state licensing boards, and the NPPES registry for credential verification.
+For Washington, Dc patients, this directory is most useful as a starting shortlist.
 Important: PlainDoctor is a directory of publicly available CMS government data, not a review site, a ranking, or medical advice.
-NPPES data is self-reported and refreshed monthly, so listing details may be out of date; call the practice directly to confirm the provider is still there, accepts your insurance, and is taking new patients.
-Nothing on this page substitutes for consulting a licensed clinician about your personal health decisions.
+NPPES data is self-reported and refreshed monthly; call the practice directly to confirm the provider is still there, accepts your insurance, and is taking new patients.

 Which specialties are most common in Washington, Dc